CHATTG1/PredictiveModeling/pm_service_security.md

 ## GDPR statement that applies to deep learning log files

-**Disclaimer**: For ease of use and better retrievability, the deep learning training process writes to the training log files by using Compose and retrieves log file data by using Elasticsearch.
-Because the log data has the potential to be retrieved by a broad group of users, including but not limited to IBM customer support personnel you must not use the log files to store any personally identifiable information (PII).
+**Disclaimer:** Client’s use of the deep learning training process includes the ability to write to the training log files.
+Personal data must not be written to these training log files as they are accessible to other users within Client’s Enterprise as well as to IBM as necessary to support the Cloud Service.